bbaransahin/pronuncify/README.md

 Aeneas requires `ffmpeg` and `espeak` to be installed on your system.
 Refer to the [Aeneas documentation](https://github.com/readbeyond/aeneas) for platform-specific installation instructions.

+## Logging

+The Flask server writes detailed logs to `app.log` in the project root.
+Check this file when debugging the alignment or transcription steps.